SciFiDryer/ModbusMechanic/docs/index.md

 ## Using a simulator to test Modbus
 If you do not have a Modbus device but want to test Modbus Mechanic, go to Tools>Start slave simulator and enter some register values.
 Then read them back using your local address (127.0.0.1).
 Writes will update values in the slave simulator window.
 Starting the slave simulator makes your PC Modbus accesible on any other network interfaces.

+## Modbus RTU troubleshooting
+Modbus Mechanic has an RTU bus monitor.
+Go to Tools>Start RTU Serial Monitor to see RTU traffic.
+Due to the way some serial device drivers work, you may only see one side of the message.
+This is normal.